nocotan/nocotan.github.io/about.md

 ## Publications
 ### Workshop (refereed)
+- Masanari Kimura and Masayuki Tanaka.
+Interpretation of Feature Space using Multi-Channel Attentional Sub-Networks, CVPR Workshop on Explainable AI, 2019.
 - Masanari Kimura and Takashi Yanagihara.
 Semi-supervised Anomaly Detection Using GANs for Visual Inspection in Noisy Training Data, InProc.
 ACCV Workshop on Advanced Machine Vision for Real-life and Industrially Relevant Applications, 2018.
 - Kento Nozawa, Masanari Kimura, and Atsunori Kanemura.
 Analyzing Centralities of Embedded Nodes, In Proc.
 ICDM Workshop on Large Scale Graph Representation Learning and Applications, 2018.